Connect with your community

 Student Conduct Board

-Housing & Residential Life's Student Conduct Board (SCB) is a peer review board consisting of students living on campus who have an interest in resolving disputes about student conduct situations in the residence halls and apartment communities.
+Our peer review board is made up of students living on campus who are interested in resolving disputes about student conduct situations in the residence halls and apartment communities.
 The SCB is responsible for making decisions about student violations of HRL's Community Behavioral Standards and assigning disciplinary consequences as appropriate.

 Develop life-long skills in facilitating and resolving conflicts while promoting civility and citizenship within the University community.
 Apply to serve on the board this year or contact Lauren Adamski at [email protected] with questions.